-Redemptions in Kind: The Fund reserves the right to honor requests for redemption or repurchase orders made by a shareholder during any 90-day period by making payment in whole or in part in portfolio securities ("redemption in kind") if the amount of such a request is large enough to affect operations (if the request is greater than the lesser of \$250,000 or 1% of the Fund's net assets at the beginning of the 90-day period).
-The securities will be liquid securities, chosen by the Fund and valued using the same procedures as used in calculating the Fund's NAV.
-A shareholder may incur transaction expenses in converting these securities to cash and securities redeemed in-kind remain at the risk of the market until they are sold.
+Redemptions in Kind: The Fund reserves the right to honor requests for redemption or repurchase orders made by a shareholder during any 90-day period by making payment in whole or in part in portfolio securities ("redemption in kind") if the amount of such a request is large enough to affect operations (if the request is greater than the lesser of \$250,000 or 1%)

+of the Fund's net assets at the beginning of the 90-day period).
+The securities will be chosen by the Fund and valued using the same procedures as used in calculating the Fund's NAV.
+A shareholder may incur transaction expenses in converting these securities to cash.